edgedock/dcmartin/setup/README.md

 ```
 % ./chkconfig horizon.json
 ```
+***Flash SD card*** (e.g. try `http://etcher.io`) with appropriate LINUX distribution (e.g. [Raspbian Stretch Lite][rsl-download]).

-Flash SD card with appropriate LINUX distribution *and* update the SD card with WiFi credentials and SSH access using the `flash_usd.sh` script.
-Repeat process of flashing distribution and running script to produce the required number of SD cards.
+When SD card has been flashed, update the boot volume using the `flash_usd.sh` script.
+This process specifies WiFi credentials and SSH access   Repeat process of flashing distribution and running script to produce the required number of SD cards.
 ```
 % ./flash_usd.sh
 ```